nychealth/EH-dataportal/content/data-stories/flooding-and-health/index.md

 #### People with less access to resources were more vulnerable to the effects of flooding and power outages

-After the storm, damage from water getting into buildings, homes, infrastructure and the interruption of essential services harmed under-resourced communities and older adults.
-Food pantries were flooded and lost inventory, and power outages stranded older adults and those with mobility access needs in high-rises, cutting off access to medication and other essentials.
+After the storm, damage to buildings, homes and infrastructure and the interruption of essential services harmed under-resourced communities and older adults.
+Food pantries flooded and lost inventory.
+Power outages stranded older adults and those with mobility access needs in high-rises, cutting off access to medication and other essentials.
 Residents of public housing developments along the waterfront felt these impacts particularly strongly.

 <div class="row mb-4">
   <div class="col-md-12 col-sm-12">
     <div class="card card-left-border shadow-sm mb-2 fs-sm">
       <div class="card-body">
-      <p class="card-text"><strong> Why is coastal flooding risk increasing? </strong>As the ocean warms, it takes up more space.
-Kind of like when you notice that you can’t remove your ring in the summer because your fingers are swollen in the hot temperatures.
-As the global average temperature rises, the ocean absorbs heat and warms, and when it expands, we get storm surges that are higher than average.</p>
+      <p class="card-text"><strong> Why is coastal flooding risk increasing? </strong>One reason is that as the ocean warms, it takes up more space.
+It's the same effect that happens when you can’t remove your ring in the summer because your fingers swell in the hot temperatures.
+As the global average temperature rises, the ocean absorbs heat and warms.
+When it expands, we get storm surges that are higher than average.
+The melting of glaciers is also adding water to the ocean, causing the sea levels to rise. </p>
       </div>
     </div>
   </div>